itay-moav/rahl_commander/README.md

 CD to bin

 1. build all elements
-   build.py --all
+   python build.py --all

 2. drop all elements -> THIS WILL DROP JUST THE OBJECTS WHO ARE IN A FILE.
-IF u need a full clean, run the cleaner tool drop.py --all
+IF u need a full clean, run the cleaner tool python drop.py --all

-3. build all stored procedures build.py -s
+3. build all stored procedures python build.py -s

-4. drop all triggers in DB dhara drop.py -t -ddhara
+4. drop all triggers in DB dhara python drop.py -t -ddhara

-5. Clean all objects in all the databases in assets cleaner.py --all
+5. Clean all objects in all the databases in assets python cleaner.py --all